jacekirlik/zpk_mara_update/README.md

 ![screen]( )

+> [!NOTE]
+> 1. Created in two versions:
+> * Directly change in databese table
+> * Using BAPI

 > [!TIP]
 > 1. Created in two versions:
 > * Directly change in databese table
 > * Using BAPI
-> 2. It might be perfect base for update any field and any table as well as a base to extend the program of additional updates.
+> 2. It might be perfect base for update any field and any table.